dgis/emu48android/app/src/main/assets/ReadMe.txt

 NOTES

+- The Help menu displays Emu48's original help HTML page and may not accurately reflect the behavior of this Android version.
 - When using a custom KML script by selecting a folder, you must take care of the case sensitivity of its dependency files.
 - Starting with the version 1.4, a RAM card generator for the port 2 of the HP48SX and HP48GX has been added.
   Like with the MKSHARED.EXE on Windows, you can generate the card in a file (i.e.: SHARED.BIN).